SnowdogApps/pigeon/README.md

 ```

 ## Local testing
-To test and expose mailer locally on you machine type `node now.js`
+To test and expose mailer locally on you machine type `yarn dev` / `npm run dev`